-Feedback is an essential part of learning and the Department gives high priority to providing timely and high-quality feedback to students on all modules throughout the degree.
+Feedback is an essential part of learning and both the Physics Department and the RCM give high priority to providing timely and high quality feedback to students on all modules throughout the degree.
 Feedback highlights strengths and weaknesses of any previous work and identify areas for improvement.
 Feedback works best as an active exercise and you are expected to engage with all forms of feedback to maximise what you can get out of your learning.